leogaube/uibk_parsys_19/proseminar/04/readme.md

 - *Illustrate the data in appropriate figures and discuss them.
 What can you observe?*

 Our *slabs* algorithm outperforms *cubes/poles* in almost every test (with the exception of really small room sizes and many #ranks e.g. 64x64x64 and 64 ranks).
-The only explanation we could come up with was that cubes and poles have really bad cache efficiency due to accessing x- and y-slices of each subroom in every iteration for sending data to neighbouring ranks. *slabs* would probably also suffer from cache efficiency if we where to implement it by splitting the room in the x-dimension rather then the z-dimension!
+The only explanation we could come up with was that cubes and poles have really bad cache efficiency due to accessing x- and y-slices of each subroom in every iteration for sending data to neighboring ranks. *slabs* would probably also suffer from cache efficiency if we where to implement it by splitting the room in the x-dimension rather then the z-dimension!

 *slabs* even achieves efficiencies of over 95% for room sizes of 256x256x256 and #ranks <= 8, however efficiency rapidly decreases for more ranks (low strong scalability), especially with small room_sizes.